browserengineering/book/book/accessibility.md

 though the browser may be most important app, screen reader users need a way to perform a variety of operating system actions such as logging in, typing in lock screens, and starting & navigating between applications.)

-[^os-pain]: Another reason is that it's quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
-Further, it's not very easy to find Python bindings for these APIs, especially Linux.
-And as you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speech libraries available for non-commercial use.

 [gtts]: https://pypi.org/project/gTTS/